Hari-krishna-tech/nvim-config/README.md

 # Config

 - '~/.configs/nvim'
-- store all the config files in the above directory (nvim on load will look for config from her)
+- store all the config files in the above directory (nvim on load will look for config from here)
 - After loading it will search for init.lua file
 - You can add your custom plugin specs under lua/plugins/.
 All files there will be automatically loaded by lazy.nvim
 - in init.lua we just configure the lazyvim, then we create a folder called lua there we add plugins folder to load all our plugins